-A lung transplant is a major procedure that is performed for patients with life-threatening lung disease or damage.
+A lung transplant is a major procedure that is performed for people with life-threatening lung disease or damage.

-Around four out of five people are still alive 1 year after the transplant.
-Around two out of five transplant recipients are alive at 5 years.
-Outcomes are similar for single and double lung transplants.
+About four out of five patients are still alive 1 year after the transplant.
+About two out of five transplant recipients are alive at 5 years.
 The highest risk of death is during the first year, mainly from problems such as rejection.

 Fighting rejection is an ongoing process.
-The body's immune system considers the transplanted organ as an invader (much like an infection) and may attack it.
+The body's immune system considers the transplanted organ as an invader and may attack it.

-To prevent rejection, organ transplant patients must take anti-rejection (immunosuppression) drugs (such as cyclosporine and corticosteroids).
+To prevent rejection, organ transplant patients must take anti-rejection (immunosuppression) drugs.
 These drugs suppress the body's immune response and reduce the chance of rejection.
 As a result, however, these drugs also reduce the body's natural ability to fight off infections.

 Flume PA, Mogayzel PJ Jr, Robinson KA, Rosenblatt RL, Quittell L, Marshall BC; Clinical Practice Guidelines for Pulmonary Therapies Committee; Cystic Fibrosis Foundation Pulmonary Therapies Committee.
-Cystic fibrosis pulmonary guidelines: Pulmonary complications: hemoptysis and pneumothorax.
-Am J Respir Crit Care Med.
-2010; 182(3):298-306.
+Cystic fibrosis pulmonary guidelines: pulmonary complications: hemoptysis and pneumothorax.
+Am J Respir Crit Care Med .
+2010;182(3):298-306.
 PMID: 20675678 www.ncbi.nlm.nih.gov/pubmed/20675678 .

-Kotloff RM.
-Lung transplantation.
-In: Mason RJ, Broaddus CV, Martin TR, et al. Murray & Nadel's Textbook of Respiratory Medicine.
-5th ed.
-Philadelphia, Pa: Saunders Elsevier; 2010:chap 95.
+Kotloff RM, Keshavjee S. Lung transplantation.
+In: Broaddus VC, Mason RJ, Ernst MD, et al. Murray & Nadel's Textbook of Respiratory Medicine .
+6th ed.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 106.